shereefsakr/7ctos.github.io/README.md

 If you agree with the CTO Manifesto, head over to [The Signatories](/docs/SIGNATORIES.md) and add your name!
 It's a simple PR that gets your name on the list.
 Don't be shy, add whatever information you'd like so people can find you.

-# FAQ

-1. Is the CTO Manifesto immutable?

-You're welcome to use the CTO Manifesto text and principles as is.
-If you plan on changing it then don't refer to it as the CTO Manifesto :)